 - NUCYNTA tablets expose users to risks of addiction, abuse, and misuse, which can lead to overdose and death.
-Assess patient's risk before prescribing and monitor regularly for these behaviors and conditions.
-(5.1) - To ensure that the benefits of opioid analgesics outweigh the risks of addiction, abuse, and misuse, the Food and Drug Administration (FDA) has required a Risk Evaluation and Mitigation Strategy (REMS) for these products.
-(5.2) - Serious, life-threatening, or fatal respiratory depression may occur.
-Monitor closely, especially upon initiation or following a dose increase.
-(5.3) - Accidental ingestion of NUCYNTA tablets, especially by children, can result in a fatal overdose of tapentadol.
-(5.3) - Prolonged use of NUCYNTA tablets during pregnancy can result in neonatal opioid withdrawal syndrome, which may be life-threatening if not recognized and treated.
-If prolonged opioid use is required in a pregnant woman, advise the patient of the risk of neonatal opioid withdrawal syndrome and ensure that appropriate treatment will be available.
-(5.4) - Concomitant use of opioids with benzodiazepines or other central nervous system (CNS) depressants, including alcohol, may result in profound sedation, respiratory depression, coma, and death.
-Reserve concomitant prescribing for use in patients for whom alternative treatment options are inadequate; limit dosages and durations to the minimum required; and follow patients for signs and symptoms of respiratory depression and sedation.
-(5.5), (7)
+Assess patient's risk before prescribing and reassess regularly for these behaviors and conditions.
+(5.1) - Serious, life-threatening, or fatal respiratory depression may occur, especially during initiation or following a dose increase.
+To reduce the risk of respiratory depression, proper dosing and titration of NUCYNTA tablets are essential.
+(5.2) - Accidental ingestion of NUCYNTA tablets, especially by children, can result in a fatal overdose of tapentadol.
+(5.2) - Concomitant use of opioids with benzodiazepines or other central nervous system (CNS) depressants, including alcohol, may result in profound sedation, respiratory depression, coma, and death.
+Reserve concomitant prescribing for use in patients for whom alternative treatment options are inadequate.
+(5.3), (7) - If opioid use is required for an extended period of time in a pregnant woman, advise the patient of the risk of Neonatal Opioid Withdrawal Syndrome which may be life threatening if not recognized and treated.
+Ensure that neonatology experts will be available at delivery.
+(5.4) - Healthcare providers are strongly encouraged to complete a REMS-compliant education program and to counsel patients and caregivers on serious risks, safe use, and the importance of reading the Medication Guide with each prescription.
+(5.5)

------RECENT MAJOR CHANGES------
+------RECENT MAJOR CHANGES-----